Civilians flee Syrian border towns as Turkish warplanes, artillery kick off offensive

 Turkey views Kurdish YPG fighters in northeast Syria as terrorists because of their ties to militants waging an insurgency inside Turkey.
 An influx of non-Kurdish Syrians would help it secure a buffer against its main security threat.

-Amid deepening humanitarian concerns, Germany said Turkey’s action would lead to further instability and could strengthen Islamic State, while European Commission President Jean-Claude Juncker called on Ankara to halt the military operation.
+Amid deepening humanitarian concerns, Germany said Turkey’s action would lead to further instability and could strengthen Islamic State, which the U.S.-armed SDF helped defeat in Syria.

+The SDF halted operations against Islamic State because of the Turkish offensive, two U.S. officials and a Kurdish source said.
+One of the officials said U.S. training of stabilization forces in Syria had also been affected.

-Juncker said that the bloc would not fund Ankara’s plans in the region.
+The United Nations Security Council will meet on Thursday at the request of European countries, who expressed alarm at the offensive, and European Commission President Jean-Claude Juncker said that the bloc would not fund Ankara’s plans in the region.

 “If the plan involves the creation of a so-called safe zone, don’t expect the EU to pay for any of it,” he told the EU parliament.

 Kurdish-led forces have denounced the U.S. policy shift as a “stab in the back”.
 Trump denied he had abandoned the forces, the most capable U.S. partners in fighting Islamic State in Syria.